 WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

-What is cocido madrileño?
+What is Cocido Madrileño?

 La Bola

-La Bola has been serving up their signature cocido madrileño since 1870, so you know they must be doing something right.
-They still cook their stew the way that they did back then, using clay pots over an open flame.
+La Bola has been serving their signature cocido madrileño since 1870, so you know they must be doing something right.
+They still cook it the way they did back then, using clay pots over an open flame.
 You can taste the tradition in each delicious bite.
-Try the specialty-of-the-house fixed menu which includes olives, bread and butter, a serving of cocido, dessert, coffee, wine, and a shot all for around 22€!
+Try the specialty-of-the-house fixed menu which includes olives, bread and butter, a serving of cocido, dessert, coffee, wine, and a shot.

 Address: Calle de la Bola, 5